Guacam-Ole/dotnetwork/en/2023/12/squirrel.md

 ## But WHY?

 I am **very** aware that this was mostly a waste of time.
 A lot of time for a simple "Lets show when there is a squirrel".
-Simone Gierts once did a great TED - Talk ([hy you should make useless things](https://www.youtube.com/watch?v=c0bsKc4tiuY).
+Simone Giertz once did a great TED - Talk [Why you should make useless things](https://www.youtube.com/watch?v=c0bsKc4tiuY).
 While she talks about robots, by fun thing to do was alway coding.
 No matter how useless the results are.
 So: Yes.
 I totally agree with her.
 Creating stupid things just because it is fun, with noone asking why this takes so long and even be able to quit if something becomes boring is a nice diversion to the normal coding reality I have for paying the rent.

 I hope you also had some fun reading this; I had writing it :)